AHN Complaint Management Policy

 1. Record as much information as possible, including:

-It is important that, whatever the outcome, both the student and host understand what the outcome is, how it was reached and what is expected of them.
+It is important that, whatever the outcome, both the Guest and Host understand what the outcome is, how it was reached and what is expected of them.

 The outcomes should include:

-Students or hosts should request the assistance of the AHN State Manager or the AHN CEO if no resolution is able to be reached.
+Guests or Hosts should request the assistance of the AHN State Manager or the AHN CEO if no resolution is able to be reached.
 Full written justification of the appeal will need to be provided.

-Where the student or host remain dissatisfied with the outcome of an appeal process or a grievance process, the student or host may lodge a complaint with
+Where the Guest or Host remain dissatisfied with the outcome of an appeal process or a grievance process, the Guest or Host may lodge a complaint with